LuanRT/YouTube.js/README.md

 ## Extending the library

-YouTube.js is completely modular and easy to extend.
-Almost all methods, classes, and utilities used internally are exposed and can be used to implement your own extensions without having to modify the library's source code.
+YouTube.js is modular and easy to extend.
+Most of the methods, classes, and utilities used internally are exposed and can be used to implement your own extensions without having to modify the library's source code.

-For example, let's say we want to implement a method to retrieve video info manually.
+For example, let's say we want to implement a method to retrieve video info.
 We can do that by using an instance of the `Actions` class:
 ```ts
 import { Innertube } from 'youtubei.js';